DrCodfish/Vestra/README.md

    sudo ln -s /usr/local/bin/vestra /usr/bin/vestra
    ```

-### Example: Installing from a .tar.gz File in the Home Directory

 If you have downloaded the `.tar.gz` file to your home directory (`~/`), follow these steps to install Vestra: